 Some of the fences and wooden edging was streaky and needed touching up with blue timber paint, but that didn’t take long.

 It’s a good feeling to know I’ve cleared away the timber paint, cleared away the masonry paint and only have the gloss painting left to do.
-Once that’s done I’ll have to go buy some more concrete floor paint to repaint concrete slabs.
-Hopefully all of this will be completely finished before school starts again.

 I'm still covered in white paint, I look like a snowman, I have bits of white paint flaking off me and drifting all over the room.
 I have white in my hair, white under my fingernails, white all over my clothes, if I don't go get cleaned up every thing will be covered in white.